In which Emma watches a stool fight.

 “Get her out of here.”
 The man pointed at her.

 Emma scooted closer to the woman.

 “No more rhyming.
 Just leave.”
 The old man dropped him down.

-The rabbit boy huffed, tapping his foot on the ground.
+The rabbit boy huffed, rapidly tapping his foot on the ground.

 “Take her and leave.
 Go to the castle or garden or anywhere else far from here.
 Just get her out of here.”